tstatler/doctools/guides/acs/sdks/android/README.md

 To use this class, you also need  [`APSCloudPush`](com/appcelerator/aps/APSCloudPush.html) class, which provides the underlying services to handle incoming push notifications.

+Your application must call [APSServiceManager.getInstance()](http://docs.appcelerator.com/aps-sdk-apidoc/latest/androidcom/appcelerator/aps/APSServiceManager.html#enable%28android.content.Context%2C%20java.lang.String%29) before calling any methods on `APSCloudPush`, otherwise an exception will be thrown, but this should still be documented.

 ### CloudPush sample application

 The SDK includes the `APSCloudPushExample` application that demonstrates use of the `APSPushNotification`